Up to 60% off sofas & mattresses — limited‑time deals.

 Limitations

-Kenna’s biggest trade-off is that it prioritizes lounging over posture.
-If you’re shorter, the depth can push you into a curled position even when you’re trying to sit upright.
-If you’re sensitive to heat, long sessions can feel warm, especially when you stay planted in one spot.
-And while the cushion components are removable, dry-clean-only cover care is not the “toss it in the wash” lifestyle.
+Kenna’s biggest trade-off is that it favors lounging over posture.
+If you’re shorter, the depth can pull you into a curled position when you’re trying to sit upright.
+If you run warm, long sessions may feel stuffy.
+And while the cushion components are removable, dry-clean-only cover care is not a toss-it-in-the-wash setup.

 Chita Kenna 3 Seat Modular Sofa Vs. Alternatives